 To some extent, the popular demand for increasingly higher ISO performance is an expression of photographers’ desire for higher speed.
-Here, the word alludes to the same concept referred to by lens speed, being the shutter.
+Here, the word alludes to the same concept referred to by lens speed, relating to the shutter.
 When digital cameras became widely available, the flexibility of variable ISO values offered digital photographers a unique glimpse into the world of possibilities for low-light handheld photography that would otherwise require using a tripod or flash in the preceding years.
 With every new release, image sensor manufacturers continue to push their technological advancements towards higher amplification while delivering less electronic noise than the outgoing model.
 Despite this, it’s helpful to understand what electronic noise is, how it manifests in your pictures, and what you can do to alleviate it, both during and after exposure.

 Signal, noise, and the signal-to-noise ratio

-Signal.
-In photography, light is the signal recorded by the image sensor to form a photograph.
+Signal: In photography, light is the signal recorded by the image sensor to form a photograph.
 Specifically, light is the portion of the electromagnetic spectrum that’s visible to human eyes.
 Increasing the intensity of light by manipulating exposure produces a stronger signal that carries more information.

-Noise.
-Every analogue system designed to receive or transmit signals will exhibit some degree of noise.
+Noise: Every analogue system designed to receive or transmit signals will exhibit some degree of noise.
 Noise is undesirable because it interferes with and obscures portions of the signal.
 It manifests in several varieties, all of which are undesirable.
 There are generally three broad causes of noise in digital photography.
 Shot noise is random noise caused by the uneven emission of photons from their source during any sufficiently short period.
 Dark noise, like shot noise, is produced by the inherent variations in thermally generated electrons within the image sensor during a sufficiently short period.
 Lastly, there’s read noise, which is created by intrinsic imperfections in the design of all electronic components that carry, interact with, and amplify the signal before its digitization.

-Read noise may be reduced with better engineering and greater precision in manufacturing the electronic components.
+Read Noise may be reduced with better engineering and greater precision in manufacturing the electronic components.
 In scientific applications, such as astronomy, dark noise is reduced by actively cooling image sensors to cryogenic temperatures.
 Since this isn’t feasible in practical photography, manufacturers work to reduce thermal generation by designing their image sensors to be more energy efficient, which reduces heat generation, and by implementing passive cooling, such as internal heat dissipators.
 Unfortunately, shot noise is caused by an inherent property of light and cannot be reduced by camera design.
-The purpose of this semi-technical description is meant to demonstrate that despite the seemingly unstoppable trend of low-light high-ISO performance pursued by modern camera manufacturers, there looms are very real and very hard barrier to this steady progress.
+The purpose of this semi-technical description is to demonstrate that despite the seemingly unstoppable trend of low-light high-ISO performance pursued by modern camera manufacturers, there are very real and very hard barriers to this steady progress.

-Signal-to-noise ratio.
-The signal-to-noise ratio, or SNR, is the amount of signal divided by the amount of noise.
+Signal-to-Noise Ratio: The signal-to-noise ratio, or SNR, is the amount of signal divided by the amount of noise.
 At levels above 1:1, there’s more signal than noise in the system.
 A higher SNR produces results with less visible noise.
 The only way to increase the SNR is by increasing exposure.

 Types of image noise